-- There are no agricultural tied dwellings for sale locally and the cheapest 4 bedroom property currently on the market in the village is £310,000, which is far out of the price range of a local farmer.
-There is only one 4 bedroom house under £200,000 within one mile of the farmstead but, being located in Hollingworth, the time taken to travel to the farmstead along Manchester Road will not allow him to provide the essential care required by the livestock. - There are no unused buildings on the farmstead that would be suitable for conversion to a dwelling.
+- There are no agricultural tied dwellings for sale locally and there are no 4 bedroom properties currently on the market in the village.
+The nearest 4 bedroom house (just under half a mile away) is £245,000, which is far out of the price range of a local farmer.
+There are no 4 bedroom properties under £200,000 within 1 mile of the farmstead.
+There are only three 4 bedroom properties under £200,000 within 3 miles of the farmstead as the crow flies, therefore much further by road.
+The nearest is in Hollingworth, 2.5 miles away.
+The time taken to travel to the farmstead at least 6 times a day every day and at least 9 during lambing will not allow him to provide the essential care required by the livestock. - There are no unused buildings on the farmstead that would be suitable for conversion to a dwelling.
 As has been seen the two large modern buildings are fully utilised for agricultural purposes.